DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 This toys allows the grouping of several AnalogAlpha toys (e.g. <see cref="T:DirectOutput.Cab.Toys.Layer.AnalogAlphaToy" /> or <see cref="!:Lamp" />) into a matrix, which can be controlled by the matrix effects.

-\note: Be sure to define this toy in the config file before the toys, which are listed in the ToyNames array.
+\note Be sure to define this toy in the config file before the toys, which are listed in the ToyNames array.